-- 1. Go to the Backup section. - 2.
-Perform one of the following: - For a new backup, click Add backup, choose Create new backup, select backup source and destination, and then click Options. - For an existing backup, select the backup from the backup list, and then click Options. - 3.
-On the Backup scheme tab, select Custom scheme, select a backup method, and then click Turn on automatic cleanup. - 4.
-Configure cleanup rules for the backup.
+- 1. Go to the Backup section.

+- 2. From the backup list, select the backup for which you want to clean up replica versions, and then click Options.

+- 3. On the Backup scheme tab, select Custom scheme, select a backup method, and then click Turn on automatic cleanup.

+- 4. Configure cleanup rules for the backup.

 Refer to Custom schemes (p.
-53) for details.
+45) for details.